Home Search

 How to: Create and Install a Specification Flow Template

-This article will demonstrate how to create a Specification Flow Template, then export and deploy it for other Projects and users.
+This topic shows how to create a Specification Flow Template, include a description file and install it to be used for other Projects and users.

-1. In the Task Explorer menu, Navigate to Stage 5: Specification Control - Specification Flow, and Select it to display your current Specification Flow.
+1. Navigate to Stage 5: Specification Control>Specification Flow, to display the current Specification Flow.

-3. Once you have completed your Specification Flow, click Export Template from the Command Bar and the Template Exporter will launch.
+3. Click Export Template from the Command Bar, the Template Exporter will launch.

-4. In the Template Exporter enter a Title for your template
+4. In the Template Exporter enter a Title for the template

-The Title will be displayed as the Template name in the Template list, of the Load Template dialog, once it has been installed.
+Once the template has been installed, the Title will be displayed as the Template name in the Template list, of the Load Template dialog.

 5. Optionally enter a description for the template.
 Click Next.